 Background of Models

-catalog -- produces a list of possible text forecasts from NOAA's meteorologists.
-This only works for Mexico/Central America region
+catalog -- produces a list of possible text regions from NOAA's meteorologists.
+This now works for many coastal areas in the US and Mexico/Central America region

 and can be 6-7 messages long.
-This command returns a list of single word commands you can use to get the specific region’s forecast.
+This command returns a list of single word commands you can use to get the specific region’s catalog code.

 rtofs is also ocean surface currents in text format but using a different model from oscar (see RTOFS)